-This included non-stop journey times between key cities in the North of between 20 and 60 minutes and a service frequency of 4 to 6 trains per hour to provide a seamless "turn up and go" style of service.
+This included non-stop journey times between key cities in the North of between 20 to 60 minutes and a service frequency of 4 to 6 trains per hour to provide a seamless "turn up and go" style of service.
 One North drew on the experience of other polycentric urban regions, particularly the Randstad and Rhine-Ruhr regions of central Europe.

 The conditional outputs for Northern Powerhouse Rail provide a powerful vision of the North's future rail network and have framed the ambition of the Northern Powerhouse Rail development programme.
 In 2016, the Government provided £60m of funding to develop Northern Powerhouse Rail to assess the economic benefits and engineering feasibility of delivering these conditional outputs.
-A further £37m of funding was announced at Budget 2018, as well as £300m for future proofing HS2 announced in 2017.

-Through further infrastructure development work conducted by Network Rail and HS2 Ltd as well as economic appraisal from TfN, Northern Powerhouse Rail has evolved in the light of the emerging evidence, changes to HS2 Phase 2b (which is essential to the delivery of Northern Powerhouse Rail) route and the priorities of the North.
+Through further infrastructure development work conducted by Network Rail and HS2 Ltd as well as economic appraisal from TfN, Northern Powerhouse Rail has evolved in the light of the emerging evidence, changes to HS2 Phase 2b route and the priorities of the North.
 In particular the development of the Strategic Transport Plan, supported by the Northern Powerhouse Independent Economic Review has placed a stronger emphasis on connecting a much wider range of economic areas across the North to unlock economic potential and to ensure that the benefits of Northern Powerhouse Rail are felt as widely as possible.

 Through development of Northern Powerhouse Rail the opportunity to service significant intermediate markets falling in between major cities was realised.
 This includes Warrington, Huddersfield, York, Darlington and Durham.
 Other markets such as Bradford offer an unprecedented opportunity for regeneration given their young and dynamic population.
-Serving these markets is consistent with the overall economic vision for Northern Powerhouse Rail to further expand labour markets and gaglomeration.
+Serving these markets is consistent with the overall economic vision for Northern Powerhouse Rail to further expand labour markets and agglomeration.